-JPC report on Waqf Bill tabled in Rajya Sabha amid uproar by Opposition
+JPC report on Waqf Bill tabled in Parliament amid Opposition uproar

-Congress chief Mallikarjun Kharge claimed that dissent notes had been deleted from the report.
+Opposition members walked out of the Lok Sabha in protest, while proceedings were adjourned in the Rajya Sabha.

-The report of the joint parliamentary committee on the 2024 Waqf Amendment Bill was tabled in the Rajya Sabha on Thursday amid an uproar by Opposition MPs, The Hindu reported.
+The report of the joint parliamentary committee on the 2024 Waqf Amendment Bill was tabled in the Lok Sabha and the Rajya Sabha on Thursday amid protests by Opposition MPs, PTI reported.

-The report was tabled by Bharatiya Janata Party MP Medha Vishram Kulkarni, who is also a member of the committee.
+In the Lok Sabha, the report was tabled by Bharatiya Janata Party MP Jagdambika Pal, who is also a the chairperson of the joint parliamentary committee.

-Subsequently, the session was adjourned briefly following the Opposition’s protests against the report, PTI reported.

 On January 29, the joint parliamentary committee adopted the revised 2024 Waqf Amendment Bill after a vote, with 15 votes in favour of its draft report and 11 against.
 Two days earlier, the panel had cleared the bill after accepting proposals from MPs from the ruling National Democratic Alliance.